-Snow removal operations will then continue throughout the duration of the storm until the job has been completed.
-Based on the timing and severity of the storm, the Street Superintendent will decide what type of operation is to be used.
-At the onset of a heavy and/or expected long duration storm, the Streets Division will prepare for a two-shift operation.
+Snow removal operations will continue throughout the duration of the storm until the job has been completed.
+Based on the timing and severity of the storm, the Streets Division may prepare for a 24-hour, split-shift operation.

-Designated motor grader and truck plow emergency snow routes will be plowed before any other streets are begun.
-If the snow is still falling heavily after completion of the first round, the routes will be plowed again.
-This procedure will continue until the storm subsides.
+Designated emergency snow routes will be plowed before any other streets are begun.
+If the snow is still falling heavily after completion of the first round, the emergency snow routes will be plowed again, and so on until the storm subsides.
 At that time the plows may begin residential street plowing upon instructions by the designated Street Supervisor.

-Motor grader routes vary from one to three graders.
-All truck plow routes are to be plowed in tandem to completely clear each street as soon as possible and to reduce the covering of sidewalks.
-It is also advantageous if one unit develops mechanical problems or becomes stuck, to have a unit in the immediate area to assist.
+Emergency snow routes are plowed in tandem with two to three pieces of equipment to completely clear each street as soon as possible and to reduce the covering of sidewalks.
+This method is also advantageous if one unit develops mechanical problems or becomes stuck, to have a unit in the immediate area to assist.